AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/hsm-credentials.md

 1. In the Slot Type list, select Slot Id, Slot Index, or Token Name and specify a value in the Slot Info box.
 AEM forms uses these settings to determine where the credentials are stored on the HSM.

     * **Token Name:** Corresponds to a partition name (for example, HSMPART1).
     * **Slot Id:** The Slot ID is an integer that corresponds to the slot, which in turn corresponds to a partition.
-For example, the client (forms server) registered with the HSMPART1 partition first.
+For example, the client (Forms Server) registered with the HSMPART1 partition first.
 This maps slot 1 to the HSMPART1 partition, for this client.
 Because HSMPART1 is the first partition registered, the Slot ID is 1 and you would set Slot Info to 1.

       The slot ID is set on a client-by-client basis.
 If you registered a second machine to a different partition (for example, HSMPART2 on the same HSM device), then slot 1 would be associated with the HSMPART2 partition for that client.